 What Makes Banana Oatmeal Cookies So Special?

-Banana oatmeal cookies are remarkable because even though they are “cookies”, they are much healthier than an average cookie.
+Banana oatmeal cookies are remarkable because even though they are “cookies”, they are much healthier than an average cookie, much like our healthy oatmeal raisin cookies.
 Instead of being loaded with extra sugar, the sweetness comes from the natural sugars in the ripe bananas (and a little from the chocolate chips).
 Compared to normal sugar cookies, banana oatmeal cookies have more fiber and a less calorie content, making it a guilt-free snack!